ashish0425/weather-app/README.md

 # Climate Navigator – Your Weather, Simplified

-Tagline: "Track weather conditions for your favorite cities with a clean, responsive interface – no backend required."
+Track weather conditions for your favorite cities with a clean, responsive interface – no backend required.

 📖 Description
 Climate Navigator is a lightweight, responsive weather tracking app built using HTML, CSS, and JavaScript.
 It allows users to get real-time weather data for any city around the globe.
 The app fetches data from the OpenWeatherMap API and displays a 6-day weather forecast with dynamic visuals.